johannchopin/gitmoji-browser-extension/CONTRIBUTING.md

 The development task will compile, watch and open the extension in a sandbox webpage.
 Your are ready to make your changes 👍

+## 🚀 Build gitmoji-browser-extension

-3. Build the extension to test it in your browser
+1. Build the extension to test it in your browser

 ```sh
 yarn watch